ThomasTran4/x-heep/sw/applications/0_DOOM/README.md

 # DOOM Port for X-HEEP

-This repository contains a port of the classic DOOM game for the X-HEEP platform.
+This folder contains a port of the classic DOOM game for the X-HEEP platform.
 The implementation targets X-HEEP prototyped on the PYNQ-Z2 FPGA and interfaces with external peripherals such as:

 - **Adafruit Bonnet** (for joystick/button input and TFT display output)
 - **EPFL Programmer** (for the external flash)